• New law to budget 9.5mn euros to recover remains from 300 common graves

 The victims whose remains are to be unearthed and identified once the new regional law is passed were primarily Republican sympathizers killed by forces under the command of Gen. Francisco Franco.
 But, in some cases the bodies dumped at unmarked gravesites were murdered at the outset of the war by leftist paramilitaries or trade unionists loyal to the Republic in response to news of atrocities committed elsewhere in Spain by advancing Franquista forces.

 In some cases, the common graves are in proximity to each other, as in two gravesites in Dénia and Xàbia in the Marina Alta region that are listed among the 299 gravesites to be unearthed.
-In Xàbia, a common gravesite on the Montgó mountain in which anarchist militias from Denia dumped the bodies of murdered opponents of the Republic and others in 1936 is to be uncovered; in Dénia, remains will be exhumed at an additional site at the municipal cemetery, where in November 1939 in reprisal killings by victorious Franquista forces, 51 Republicans — including the former Socialist mayors of Dénia, Xaló and Pedreguer — were executed and dumped together in a common grave.
+In Xàbia, a common gravesite on the Montgó mountain in which anarchist militias from Denia dumped the bodies of murdered opponents of the Republic in 1936 is to be uncovered; in Dénia, remains will be exhumed at an additional site at the municipal cemetery, where in November 1939 in reprisal killings by victorious Franquista forces, 51 Republicans — including the former Socialist mayors of Dénia, Xaló and Pedreguer — were executed and dumped together in a common grave.